Murder of Nada Cella: Further developments

 In the new investigations of 2021, Marco Soracco and his mother, Marisa Bacchioni, were also included in the register of suspects, accused of false declarations as they had not told everything they knew about Cecere.
 In 2021 and 2022, the positions of some people involved were re-examined: the public prosecutor Gabriella Dotto, of the Genoa prosecutor's office, returned to some decisions of the public prosecutor Gebbia, now retired, and would have heard him on the matter, in particular on the setting aside of the buttons as evidence to be followed and the investigations into Cecere.

 In March 2023, the Genoa Public Prosecutor's Office requested a six-month extension for the investigations, given the discovery of a box in the Unsolved Crimes Unit in Rome containing evidence collected at the crime scene.
-In April 2023, the contribution of a witness heard at the time by the prosecutor Gebbia was also re-examined, and this time it was given greater prominence thanks to the report, in this regard, of a scholar of the folder of the investigations carried out by the Carabinieri in 1996, the criminologist Antonella Pesce Delfino.
+In April 2023, the contribution of a witness heard at the time by the prosecutor Gebbia was also re-examined, and this time it was given greater prominence thanks to the report by criminologist Antonella Pesce Delfino, a scholar of the folder of the investigations carried out by the Carabinieri in 1996.
 To the witness, a neighbor of Cecere, the latter reported her jealousy towards Cella, both professionally and sentimentally, with Soracco being at the center of it.

 In October 2023, the Prosecutor's Office closed the preliminary investigations and notified Annalucia Cecere, accused of voluntary homicide, aggravated by futile motives and cruelty as she killed Nada Cella because she wanted to take her place both at work and with the accountant Marco Soracco.
 Soracco and his mother were charged with the crimes of false declarations to the judicial authority and aiding and abetting.
 Soracco, according to the magistrates, after having surprised the murderer in his office, decided with his mother not to say anything so as not to draw attention to his work and his life.
-The investigators hypothesized that either Soracco or nuns from Chiavari, who had already helped her previously as she was a single mother, could have helped her financially to leave Chiavari (the woman moved to Piedmont about a month after the crime), paying her rent and the purchase of furniture.
+The investigators hypothesized that either Soracco or nuns from Chiavari, who had already helped her previously as she was a single mother, could have helped Cecere financially to leave Chiavari (the woman moved to Piedmont about a month after the crime), paying her rent and the purchase of furniture.
 In December the Genoa Public Prosecutor's Office requested that the three suspects be sent for trial.